Interplay between altermagnetism and topological superconductivity on an unconventional superconducting platform: Numerical Results

-We first consider a helical $p$-wave superconductor.
-In Fig.~\ref{Fig4}, we calculate the LDOS $\rho_i(E)$ at zero energy ($E=0$) in the $xy$ plane by employing OBC along both the $x$ and $y$ directions, using the lattice Hamiltonian in Eq.~(\ref{Eq2}) in real space.
-We then find close-to-zero-energy dispersive edge modes that are maximally localized along the two edges of the system for $J_A < J_A^c$, as shown in Fig.~\ref{Fig4}(a), with the plot of the eigenvalues in the inset of the same figure.
-In the helical case, altermagnetism drives the system from hosting dispersive Majorana modes in the regime of subcritical altermagnet amplitude to featuring MFEMs when $J_A > J_A^c$.
-Interestingly, these zero-energy MFEMs are again maximally localized only along the two edges of the system, shown in Fig.~\ref{Fig4}(b), with the closest-to-zero-energy modes shown in the inset.
+We first consider a helical \( p \)-wave superconductor.
+In Fig.~\ref{Fig4}, we compute the zero-energy LDOS \( \rho_i(E=0) \) across the two-dimensional plane by implementing open boundary conditions (OBC) along both the \( x \) and \( y \) directions and diagonalizing the lattice Hamiltonian in Eq.~(\ref{Eq2}).
+For subcritical values of the altermagnetic coupling, \( J_A < J_A^c \), the system hosts dispersive edge modes that are sharply localized along the two boundaries along the $y-$direction, with a negligible LDOS along the $x-$edge, as shown in Fig.~\ref{Fig4}(a), which is also consistent with the low-energy edge theory, as discussed in App.~\ref{sec:edge_helical}.
+The corresponding eigenvalue spectrum, displayed in the inset, confirms the presence of Majorana zero-energy modes.
+These dispersive Majorana edge states are a hallmark of the helical topological phase, which remains protected by the particle-hole symmetry (PHS) in the presence of weak altermagnetic perturbations.

+As the altermagnetic strength is increased beyond the critical value \( J_A^c \), the system undergoes a topological phase transition into a gapless regime featuring MFEMs.
+These MFEMs manifest as the states close to zero energy featuring weak dispersion, as illustrated in Fig.~\ref{Fig4}(b).
+Remarkably, despite the loss of TRS due to the altermagnet, the flat modes remain maximally localized along the same edges, indicating a robust topological character that survives the gap-closing transition.
+The flatness of these modes in energy signals the collapse of the bulk gap at isolated points in momentum space and the emergence of a weak topological phase composed of symmetry-protected one-dimensional chains.

-For a chiral $p$-wave superconductor, when \( J_A < J_A^c \), as expected, dispersive Majorana edge modes are highly localized along the four edges of the system, as shown in Fig.~\ref{Fig4}(c).
-In contrast, in the case of strong altermagnet OP \( J_A > J_A^c \), the edge modes disappear, i.e., they become completely delocalized, as shown in Fig.~\ref{Fig4}(d), and the bulk enters the nodal line SC phase, consistent with previous analyses of the band structure and the edge states.
+In the chiral \( p \)-wave phase, the LDOS again reveals a distinct topological character.
+For \( J_A < J_A^c \), we observe the expected behavior: dispersive chiral Majorana modes are strongly localized along all four edges of the system, consistent with the nonzero Chern number of the chiral SC phase [Fig.~\ref{Fig4}(c)].
+For \( J_A > J_A^c \), the LDOS profile changes drastically, as shown in Fig.~\ref{Fig4}(d), where we can observe that the edge localization is lost, and the zero-energy spectral weight is shifted to the bulk.
+This feature further corroborates the onset of a nodal-line SC phase, with its signatures previously found in the band structure and edge state analyses.